hashicorp/vault-plugin-database-redis-elasticache/README.md

 Make sure Go is properly installed, including setting up a [GOPATH](https://golang.org/doc/code.html#GOPATH).

 To run the tests locally you will need to have write permissions to an [ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) instance.
+A small Terraform project is included to provision one for you if needed.
+More details in the [Environment Set Up](#environment-set-up) section.

 ## Building